An ellipse usually looks like a squashed circle:

 The distance from F to P to G is always the same value

-In other words, when you go from point "F" to any point on the ellipse and then go on to point "G", you will always travel the same distance.
+In other words, when we go from point "F" to any point on the ellipse and then go on to point "G", we always travel the same distance.

 You Can Draw It Yourself